-Herbicide application methods for weeds (invasive plants)
+Herbicide application methods for invasive plants (weeds)

 Foliar spraying can be done a number of ways, including:

-- a backpack spray unit
+- a low volume pressurised handheld or backpack spray unit

 Basal bark spraying is suitable for: